 Every year I try to grow something new in our garden.
 This year found us growing edible hibiscus, commonly known as Rosella and Jamaican Sorrel, and scientifically as Hibiscus sabdariffa.It’s been one of the most carefree plants we’ve ever grown.

 Edible hibiscus is a short-day plant that grows in tropical and subtropical areas.
 However, it can be grown as an annual in colder areas.
 If you want to learn more about how day length affects plant growth and why some plants prefer shorter days, I suggest the Understanding Your Climate short course.

 How to grow hibiscus will be the similar regardless of variety, but the information on using them isn’t.
-Hibiscus is actually related to the okra plant and it’s flowers are very similar.
-Once the hibiscus flower falls off it leaves behind a pod, just like okra does, but this pod is called a calyx and is the part of the plant that most people use.
+Hibiscus sabdariffa is closely related to the okra plant and it’s flowers are very similar.
+Once the hibiscus sabdariffa flower falls off it leaves behind a pod, just like okra does, but this pod is called a calyx and is the part of the plant that most people use.

 Growing Edible Hibiscus

 Hibiscus can be started from seed.
 I originally purchased seeds online and then a local friend gave me some seeds from her plants.
 Now I have seeds from my own plants so this is really a one time purchase.
 The seeds are pretty hard so I scarify them for better germination.
 To scarify them, I rub them on a piece of fine sandpaper and then soak overnight before planting.

 Start the seeds in pots and then plant them in the garden when they’re about 4-5 inches tall and after all danger of frost has passed.
 Keep the area as weed free as possible, you can mulch pretty heavily to do this.

 Hibiscus bushes can get pretty tall, about 6-7 feet, and about 3 feet across, so you’ll want to give them some space.
 They would make a lovely hedge if you planted quite a few.